webplatform/docs-wpd/Infrastructure/analysis/2015-How_MediaWiki_backend_sees_requests_with_or_without_Fastly_in_front/index.md

 ---
-title: How MediaWiki backend sees an HTTP request.
-With or without Fastly in front
+title: 'How MediaWiki backend sees an HTTP request.
+With or without Fastly in front'
 uri: 'WPD:Infrastructure/analysis/2015-How MediaWiki backend sees requests with or without Fastly in front'

 ---